 If you stop taking part in your normal activities you can lose a sense of yourself and feel that you have less to talk about when you contact others.

-To manage loneliness is to make sure you get a break out of the house to meet a friend, take a class, attend your social activity, or place of worship, etc…
+To manage loneliness is to make sure you get a break out of the house to meet a friend, take a class, attend your social activity, place of worship, etc…